Azure/azure-sdk-for-ruby/README.md

 Thank you for your support so far.
 Should you have any question, please feel free to open an issue on GitHub.

-Note that the **Azure Storage SDK for Ruby is excluded from this retirement and continues to be maintained**.
-The Azure Storage SDK for Ruby is [available in its own preview gem and GitHub repository](https://github.com/Azure/azure-storage-ruby). which is still being maintained.

 ### Packages that are no longer supported

 All resource management Azure Resource Management packages that contains “azure-mgmt” will be retired as well as a few client libraries.

-If you see a package that's not listed here but exists in this repository, it is also being retired.
+Note that the **Azure Storage SDK for Ruby is excluded from this retirement and continues to be maintained**.
+The Azure Storage SDK for Ruby is [available in its own preview gem and GitHub repository](https://github.com/Azure/azure-storage-ruby). which is still being maintained

+Here is the list of the packages that are being retired

 * [Authorization](https://rubygems.org/gems/azure_mgmt_authorization) Azure Resource Manager role based authorization
 * [Batch](https://rubygems.org/gems/azure_mgmt_batch) Azure Batch Management Account & Application operations management